The Lancet September 12, 1998

 Composite of major macrovascular and microvascular events

-Key result: Intensive glucose control reduced the incidence of major microvascular events, primarily driven by a reduction in nephropathy, but did not significantly reduce major macrovascular events.
+Key result: Intensive control reduced the incidence of major microvascular events, primarily driven by a reduction in nephropathy, with no significant effect on macrovascular outcomes.

 Tailored to your role